POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ### Check that it can fail

 Whenever you write a test, it should succeed on the existing code.
-On the other hand, you should also make a test where you expect it to fail, otherwise, the test won't do its job.
+On the other hand, you should also try out introducing a temporary change that you expect to lead to a failure to ensure the test is doing its job.

 ## How to update a unit test